Best gaming console in 2023

 You can find the original model much cheaper: Despite the improvements of the Nintendo Switch OLED, the original Nintendo Switch could still present a fantastic value option if you manage to find it in a steep sale.

-The Nintendo Switch OLED is easily the definitive model out of the company's current console lineup.
-While it boasts the same internals as the stock Nintendo Switch, the screen has received a substantial upgrade.
-It is now a larger 7-inch OLED panel that helps the best Nintendo Switch games really pop.
+The Nintendo Switch OLED is easily the definitive model out of Nintendo's current consoles.
+Its internal processing power might be the same as the standard Nintendo Switch model, but its screen has been upgraded significantly.
+With a bigger 7-inch OLED panel, the best Nintendo Switch games look better than ever before when playing in handheld mode.

 Despite the many upgrades found in the Nintendo Switch OLED, there are still some circumstances where buying the older original Nintendo Switch Model is still advisable.
 This includes getting your hands on any potential limited edition designs, such as a the cute Animal Crossing Switch, or if you can manage to snag one of the cheapest Nintendo Switch bundles and deals.